 Talent and creativity are even harder to measure, probably impossible.
 According to J.P.
 Guilford’s studies, IQ and creativity do not correlate—the smartest are usually not the most creative.
 He found that convergent thinking, getting the right answer, does not necessarily help with divergent thinking, finding a new or alternate answer.
 However, testing for creativity and measuring it is notoriously slippery.
 It’s a given that some people seem to be more open and flexible with their thinking processes.
 This ability appears to vary greatly, but everyone is creative.* Some exercise their creativity more, some show it more, some develop it more.
 Still, I’d be hard pressed to say even the most creative person is greater than two or three times more creative than average.

 In any category I can think of, the variation from person to person is rarely, if ever, in a range greater than a multiple of two or three, since most fall within one standard of deviation.
 Allowing for four standard deviations covers 99.994% of the population.
 Even the most extreme outliers exhibit a range of less than five times (as in the shortest to tallest).
 Olympic gold medalists often win by fractions of a second.
-A change of any one little variable, any minor twist of fate, a small gust, and today’s winner could end up not even getting a bronze tomorrow.
+A change of any one little variable, any minor twist of fate, a small gust of wind, and today’s winner of the gold could end up not even getting a bronze tomorrow.
 Yet, despite the micro deviations between first place and third, or for that matter, even last, all the attention, endorsements, and lucrative contracts go to the one and only gold medal winner.
 Hmm. . .

 It’s impossible not to wonder how such small, incremental variations get magnified into night & day, all or nothing differences, as if one person were a hundred times, or a thousand times, or nearly infinitely better than another.
 It’s undoubtable that we are all different, with varying talents, knowledge, capabilities, motivations, desires, but to value one person hundreds of time more than another is extremely exaggerated.